 Warnings While Using This Medicine

-- You may have some blood spotting and cramping during the first weeks after the IUD has been inserted.
-These symptoms should go away within a few months.
-Rarely, the IUD may make a hole in the wall of your uterus when it is inserted.
+- Rarely, the IUD may make a hole in the wall of your uterus when it is inserted.
 If this happens, it could cause serious problems.

-- An IUD increases your risk of a serious infection of the female organs called pelvic inflammatory disease (PID).
+- An IUD increases your risk of pelvic inflammatory disease (PID).
 PID can be serious, even life threatening.
-This infection could cause scarring of the female organs, which may make it hard for you to become pregnant in the future, and can increase your risk of ectopic pregnancy.
+This infection could cause scarring of the female organs, which may make it hard for you to become pregnant in the future and can increase your risk of ectopic pregnancy.
+Call your doctor right away if you have flu-like symptoms, fever, chills, cramps, pain, bleeding, or fluid leaking from your vagina.
+These may be signs of infection

 - This medicine may raise or lower your blood sugar, or it may cover up symptoms of very low blood sugar (hypoglycemia).